TECH3015/lectures/lecture-15.md

 ![Facebook local storage](https://raw.githubusercontent.com/DaveEveritt/TECH3015/master/imgs/localstorage/local-storage-facebook.png)

 You can see stored **objects** (`{…}`) and **arrays** (`[…]`)
-We don’t know what most of those are!
+We don’t know what most of those are for!

 ---